Thoughts on Six Sigma for Developing Your Software Engineering Processes

 This is all the more true in small businesses where processes are not yet mature and standardized.

 These make data collection difficult and statistical analysis results very weak.

 Agile was developed as a response to ever-changing requirements in software projects.

-Essentially, Agile offered a way of dealing with unexpected events which, at some point, became a hallmark of software and IT projects.
+Agile offered a way of dealing with unexpected events, eventually becoming a hallmark of software and IT projects.
 This fact leaves us with two thoughts on the subject.

 - Agile accepted the fluid and somehow unpredictable nature of software.
-Instead of trying to eliminate those uncertainties, it tried to provide innovative ways for dealing with them.
+Instead of eliminating those uncertainties, it tried to provide innovative ways to deal with them.

-Does this mean that Agile and Six Sigma cannot coexist in the same environment?
+Does this mean Agile and Six Sigma cannot coexist in the same environment?

 Agile has brought a lot of advantages to software delivery.
 This makes it very hard to justify any destructive interference that might come along from Six Sigma.